-On October 14, 2014, the Ministers issued Environmental Assessment Certificate (EAC) #14-02 setting 77 conditions under which the Project can proceed.
-On November 14, 2018, the Environmental Assessment Office added one additional condition to the EAC, following an amendment to Schedule A of the EAC (Project Description).
-Table 1 provides a list of amendments that have been made to both Schedule A (Project Description) and Schedule B (List of Conditions) of the EAC since issuance.
+On October 14, 2014, the Ministers issued Environmental Assessment Certificate (EAC) #E14-02 setting 77 conditions under which the Project can proceed.
+On November 14, 2018 and December 13, 2019 respectively, the Environmental Assessment Office added two additional conditions to the EAC, following amendments to Schedule A of the EAC (Project Description).
+On February 12, 2019, EAO also issued amendments to two conditions of Schedule B. Table 1 provides a list of amendments that have been made to both Schedule A (Project Description) and Schedule B (List of Conditions) of the EAC since issuance.

 EAC #14-02 requires that BC Hydro submit a report to "EAO Compliance and Enforcement staff on the status of compliance with the Conditions of this Certificate, and the conditions in Schedule B ... on or before March 31 in each year during construction and operation phases of the Project."
-The following report is being submitted in accordance with this requirement, and covers the period April 1, 2018 to December 31, 2018.
-The report submitted in March 2020 will cover the period January 1, 2019 to December 31, 2019.
+The following report is being submitted in accordance with this requirement, covering the period January 1, 2019 to December 31, 2019.